 Going into the mock exam before Easter, I think I was feeling a bit overwhelmed but after Easter, these fears were lifted as I did much better than I thought and could see where I needed to put some serious effort in to fill in some of the gaps.

 Putting in the Hours

-As the School of Jewellery, there is also a full time gemmology degree and I got the chance to go in and spend some time with the second years who were also going to be doing the same exam, during their revision time and every Tuesday for about 6 weeks, I was there from 10am – 8pm.
+At the School of Jewellery, there is also a full time gemmology degree and I got the chance to go in and spend some time with the second years who were also going to be doing the same exam, during their revision time.
+Every Tuesday for about 6 weeks, I was there from 10am – 8pm.
 Needless to say, these felt like long days!

 I was a little nervous going in on my first day as I was only used to being there when most of the people in the building had gone home but the people I met during those revision days were some of the nicest, interesting and most diverse people I have ever had the pleasure of meeting.
 They came from all around the world and all shared the same passion for gemstones.

 Outside of these revision days, I was still putting in the hours.
 Whether it was reading the notes or doing a past paper.
 I was determined to pass this course and get my diploma.

 As with the first year, I went into the exam with a quiet confidence but this was pretty much dashed when I opened the first paper (one of three exams!) and saw that it was mainly about pearls and opals, the two stones I had spend the least time studying.
 Funny thing is, Opals are now one of my favourite gemstones.